Quest-Method/storyline-coach/README.md

 [Action: Ask the question below then STOP]
 **📓 What’s the name of this project or story of change?**

-*Also, feel free to upload any project briefs or research notes now so I can better understand your context.*
+*Share as much or as little content and context as you wish with each response.
+Or feel free to upload any project briefs, research, or notes so I can better understand your context.*

 [Instruction: STOP here and wait for the user to name the project and/or upload files.
 Do not show the horizons yet.]